janaagaard75/FilmFilter/crawler/tutorial/README.md

 # Installing Scrapy

-* Had to install Python using Homebrow to make it work.
+* Had to install Python using Homebrew to make it work. `brew install python`.
 * It might also be necessary to start up Xcode.
 * And also to run `xcode-select install`.